Morlabs/BasedAgent/Contribute/code.md

 # Code Contributor Guide to Earning Weights & Their Implied Value

 ## Overview
 Code Contributors earn rewards based on "weights."
 An individual's reward allocation is determined by their share of the total weights multiplied by the daily BAAG emissions.
-Morpheus is a competitive marketplace for code where contributors strive to deliver high-quality code at competitive prices.
+Based Agent is a competitive marketplace for code where contributors strive to deliver high-quality code at competitive prices.
 Contributors must actively maintain their code to maximize rewards, as weights are subject to decay, emphasizing the value of consistent participation.

 ## Weights Emissions Schedule & Supply Cap
 Weights are capped at 100 million by the end of the 16-year reward period, ensuring their scarcity and value.